Feature Flags: From Concept to Cultural Revolution

 At first blush, the Waterfall Methodology is attractive because it looks to create structure and predictability.
 But, this is mostly an illusion.
 In the best case scenario, the timeline for such a project is grossly underestimated.
 In the worst case scenario, the engineering team builds the wrong product.

-Finally, after many delays and many heated phone calls and much triaging, the team performed their "big reveal" to the client.
+Finally, after many delays and many heated phone calls and much triaging, the team performed their big reveal to the client.
 And, after walking through the product, the client remarked, "This isn't at all what I asked for."

 It turns out, there was a large understanding gap in the requirements gathering phase.
 This understanding gap was then baked into the design process which was subsequently baked into the engineering process.

 This isn't a black swan event.
-Many of us in product development have similar stories.
-As an industry, we mostly agree that the Waterfall Methodology is doomed; and, that "Agile Methodology" is the preferred approach.
+Many of us in the product development space have similar stories.
+And, as an industry, we've come to mostly agree that the Waterfall Methodology is problematic; and, that Agile Methodology is the preferred approach.

 The Agile Methodology is fantastic!